ibardos/motoShop-petProject/README.md

 **Topic:** A solo "pet project" about an ERP software for a motorcycle retail shop, designed to be a modern single-page web application.

-The project is currently under development, with a functional Java back-end server, to which a ReactJS front-end user-interface is connected.
+The project is under continuous development, with a functional Java back-end server, to which a ReactJS front-end user-interface is connected.
 The back-end and the front-end are communicating via REST APIs.
 For persistent data storage, a PostgreSQL relational database was established.
+Data is protected with Spring Security.
+Authorization is role-based.
+Session handling is stateless by using JWT web-tokens.

 **The aim of the project:** I started this project after finishing my full-stack developer studies at Codecool, to further extend my practical knowledge related to software development.
 The main focus of the project was to gather as much